 Car designers come with different ideas and concepts in their creativity to come up with decent designs that will “wow” the public.

-Starting way back in the 1950s, let us take a look at some of the weirdest or craziest concept cars unveiled over the last six decades or so.
+Starting way back in the 1950s, let us take a look at some of the craziest concept cars unveiled over the last six decades or so.

 #3).
 Italdesign Machimoto (1986)

 A cross between a car and a motorbike, the Machimoto was intended to provide cheap transport for up to nine people in developing countries.
 But comfort clearly wasn’t expected to be too high on the agenda.
 Or safety.

 #4].
 Heuliez Pregunta (1998)